ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

    - Stage 4: Mid Game Rice Jumpstream
    - Stage 5: Mid-Late Game Rice Technical
    - Stage 6: Mid-Late Game Hybrid
-3. Each team must have 2 players play each map.
+3. Each team must have 2 players participate in each map.
 They may be exchanged freely after a map has concluded.
 4. Teams can skip any map in the second playthrough.
 An optional 5-minute break will be offered between the first and second playthrough of the mappool.
-5. The following methods will be used for seeding, sorting through each ranking criteria in the case of equal rank:
+5. The following methods will be used in order for seeding, sorting through each ranking criteria in the case of equal rank:
    - **Higher rank sum**: The following formula will be used for each map: `Map score = RANK(Team score) * Map weight`, where:
      - `RANK` is the function that ranks the current `Team score` against all team scores for the current map.
      - `Map weight` is the weight for the current map, as defined by the table below.